Lafayette Welcoming Parade of 1824 (New York City): Next parade and legacy

-Significance and commemorations

 The parade has been described as "New York's first all-out welcoming parade" and established a precedent by which future Canyon of Heroes parades have been held.
 In 2007, the New York Historical Society organized an exhibit commemorating the visit of Lafayette to New York.
 The exhibit was visited by Arnaud Meunier Du Houssoy, the great-great-great grandson of Lafayette.
+The 200th anniversary of Lafayette's arrival in New York City was celebrated from August 15 to 18, 2024.